scaleway/terraform-provider-scaleway/docs/data-sources/secret_version.md

 ## Attributes reference

-This section lists the attributes that are exported when the `scaleway_secret_version` data source is created:
+This section lists the attributes that are exported by the `scaleway_secret_version` data source.
+These attributes can be referenced in other parts of your Terraform configuration:

 - `description` - (Optional) The description of the secret version (e.g. `my-new-description`).
 - `data` - The data payload of the secret version.
 This is a sensitive attribute containing the secret value.
-Learn more in the [data section](#data)
+Learn more in the [data section](#data).
 - `status` - The status of the secret version.
 - `created_at` - The date and time of the secret version's creation in RFC 3339 format.
 - `updated_at` - The date and time of the secret version's last update in RFC 3339 format.